Dry Skin

 - 6Drink plenty of water

-- 7Protect skin from cold, wind
+- 7Protect skin from cold and wind

 - 8Choose moisturizers with ceramides or hyaluronic acid